-initial experimental campaign in which we have used and compared the most widely used similar tools.
-This initial campaign has evidenced that nuttcp is able to respect the imposed bitrate more accurately than other tools, which do not generate the full bitrate required, very likely because of the virtualized environment of the cloud.
+We have used the network diagnostic and measurement tool named nuttcp to measure the network throughput between the sender and receiver probe.
+We have chosen nuttcp after an initial experimental campaign in which we have used and compared the most widely used similar tools.
+This initial campaign has shown that nuttcp is able to respect the imposed bitrate more accurately than other tools, which do not generate the full bitrate required, very likely because of the virtualized environment of the cloud.
 This aspect is very important for our measurements, as detailed in the following.
 Thanks to nuttcp, we have determined the raw TCP or UDP network layer throughput by transferring memory buffers from sender to destination probes.
 Traffic has been generated either for a specified interval or for a given amount of bytes.
 Besides the information provided by nuttcp, we also take advantage of two additional monitoring points, in order to infer and characterize the effects of the network resource allocation strategy employed by the cloud provider.
 More specifically, we derive the rate of the traffic being transmitted through the (virtual) network interface of the sender probe and the rate of the traffic arriving at the network interface of the receiver probe.
 We derive this information monitoring the traffic volume exposed by the Linux operating system API reporting the status of the network interface.
 As we demonstrate in the next sections, monitoring the network interface of a VM discloses valuable information.
 Differently from what happens in traditional computing environments, the network interface and link capacity of each VM in the cloud is virtualized and directly controlled by the hypervisor [2].
 Here, the cloud provider may potentially implement sophisticated network resource allocation schemes.

 In our analysis, we characterize the network throughput by comparing the amount of traffic nuttcp is configured to generate (hereinafter referred to as target traffic), with the observation at the two monitoring points described above, i.e., the outgoing rate observed at the sender monitoring point (hereinafter referred to as true sending rate) and the rate measured at the receiver side (receiving rate).
 Note that the true sending rate represents the rate at which the VM delivers data to the hypervisor which is already considered as part of the network in our methodology.

-We have measured the network throughput for both UDP and TCP transport protocols [10] in our experiments.
+We have measured the network throughput for both UDP and TCP transport protocols [11] in our experiments.
 On the one hand, UDP is typically used to analyze the performance of the raw IP traffic.
-UDP adds no closed loop-control, leaving the complete control on the generated traffic to the probe, no matter of the state of the network.
+UDP adds no closed loop-control, leaving the complete control on the generated traffic to the probe, no matter what the state of the network is.
 On the other hand, TCP throughput, which is governed by flow and congestion control, allows probe traffic to be subjected to the status of the network path and provides information on the performance of the numerous TCP-based applications.